 When choosing a preteen’s dentist or orthodontist, it’s important to ask questions that are relevant to your family.
 If you work a specific schedule and are unable to take time off for appointments, ensure you find a dentist with office hours that will fit your schedule.
 Check to see if they accept your dental insurance before the first visit so there are no surprises.

 Your child should feel comfortable with them, and any questions you have should be easily answered.
 If you feel they’re a good match for your family, remember that consistency is a key part of dental health.
-Make appointments with Dr. Engel every six months for cleanings, checkups, and x-rays, and teach your children that and their oral health is important.
+Make appointments with Dr. Engel every six months for cleanings, checkups, and x-rays, and teach your children that making time for their oral health is important.
 Consider seeking a combination dentist and orthodontist to make complete care even easier, as you will not have to visit multiple locations for similar services.

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation.